 Baku.
 3 September.
 REPORT.AZ/ Global business leaders will discuss world economy risks and their expectations from G-20 countries in a series of meetings in the capital city of Ankara on September 3-5, Report informs.

 Labor and employment ministers of G-20 countries will hold a series of sessions September 3-4.
-Member states’ finance ministers and central bankers will seek solutions to recent economic problems at high-level meetings September 4-5.
+Member states’ finance ministers and

 Concerns about China’s economy and worries about the Greek financial crisis will be high on the minds of finance ministers and central banks when they meet.